ppmov/tag-me/README.md

-# tag-me
+# Tagme
-Casual tag me game with bonuses and strong AI's.
+Casual tagme game with bonuses and strong customizable AI's.